-BE IT FURTHER RESOLVED that the notice shall state that a public hearing shall be held on November 9, 2022 at 7:00 p.m. at a location to be publicly noticed 72 hours prior to the meeting in accordance with the Brown Act.
+BE IT FURTHER RESOLVED that the notice shall state that a public hearing shall be held on December 18, 2024 at 7:00 p.m. during the Regular Meeting of the Board of Directors to be publicly noticed 72 hours prior to the meeting in accordance with the Brown Act.
 At this hearing, the Board shall receive a written staff report on abatement actions and any objections shall be heard from the property owners identified in Exhibit A liable to be assessed for the abatement.